-A study on QAQC procedures and analytical techniques at Tara mine was commissioned in Q4 of 2021 and continued through 2022.
+A study on QAQC procedures and analytical techniques at Tara mines was commissioned in Q4 of 2021 and continued through 2022.
 The purpose of this study is to ensure the methodology and techniques employed for assaying of mineralised sections in diamond drilling are in accordance and continue to be suitable for the advancements made in geological and resource estimation since 2019 and appropriate levels of QAQC sampling is carried out during this process.
-This work will continue through 2023 during the complete implementation of the recommendations.
+Implementation of enhanced QAQC sampling was achieved in 2023 with further recommendations to be included periodically in the future.